turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 * `after callbacks` are often code smells.
 That's why we fixed it.
 * Callbacks that can trigger callbacks in other classes are Bad News catBears.

-* Let's practice using callbacks in our app.
+* We encourage you to see if you can use a callback in your Little Shop app (only if it makes sense - don't force it!).

 ## Class Methods

 * We can use class methods to do some filtering, and pushing logic down the stack.
-* We want to put the top three most expensive items in our index view.
-* How can we get the information we need?
+* If we want to put the top three most expensive items in our index view, how can we get the information we need?
 * Logic doesn't belong in the view.
-* It doesn't belong in the controller either.
+It doesn't belong in the controller either.
 * There's one last place it can go.
 The model.

 ## Scopes

 * Scopes allow you to define and chain query criteria in a declarative and reusable manner.
 * Scopes take lambdas.
 * A lambda is a function without a name.
 * We won't go into lambdas right now, but at the bottom of the page, there are resources where you can learn more about lambdas.